Executive Director

 Senior Reporter & Special projects manager

-Grace is a City Bureau’s Editorial Program Coordinator for Chicago Documenters.
+Grace is City Bureau’s Documenters Editorial Manager.
 She is a proud Philadelphian with a background in organizing, reporting and producing.
 Grace is passionate about developing newsroom practices that prioritize opportunities for Chicagoans to grow as storytellers and stakeholders while developing their own relationships with civic engagement and participation.

 Read more about Grace and their work.